 Minister and Staff

-Angel received his Bachelor of Music degree from New World School of the Arts and continued his study of piano performance at Florida International University.
+Angel de Armendi, (all pronouns accepted) Music Director, received his Bachelor of Music degree from New World School of the Arts and continued his study of piano performance at Florida International University.
 He made his way to Tallahassee through the Music Theory graduate program at FSU.
 While in school he diversified his piano skills accompanying FSU and Tallahassee City Ballet dance classes.
 His interest in vocal coaching took him to the Asolo Song Festival in Italy during two summers, as Assistant Director/Pianist and Composer In Residence.
 In Tallahassee, he also directs the High Holy Days Choir at Temple Israel, and has been their regular pianist since 2008.
 His love for sacred music and practice has motivated him to go through and graduate in 2015 from the Music Leadership Credentialing Program, offered by the Unitarian Universalist Musicians’ Network.
 During their 2015 conference in Boston he was unanimously elected as Board Member at Large for the Board of Trustees, a three-year voluntary commitment.
 He is deeply committed to building a thriving music program at the Unitarian Universalist Church of Tallahassee.